karimomar71/DBMS_Bash_CLI/README.md

 # Main Features

-The Program works uses CLI With SQL Statements
+The Program works by using CLI With SQL Statements

 # CLI Main Menu